Mutual support for microentrepreneurs

 In this project, HiH will also contribute to environmental resilience by encouraging the adoption of green farming, climate smart business techniques and eco-enterprises.

-- 2 400 people will be mobilised into self-help groups and trained to run them
+- 2 563 people (2 400) had been mobilised into self-help groups and trained to run them

-- At least 400 micro-enterprises will experience demonstrably improved market linkages and competitiveness
+- 655 (400) micro-enterprises had experienced demonstrably improved market linkages and competitiveness

 Access to Health and Income Opportunities